UC3MSocialRobots/maggie_devices_msgs-release/maggie_motor_controller_msgs/README.md

-# rfid_msgs
+# maggie_motor_controller_msgs

-ROS package for the messages of the RFID device for the Social Robot Maggie.
+ROS package for the messages of the motor controller device for the Social Robot Maggie.

 ## LICENSE